zmlcc/k8s-the-docker-way/parameter/v1.11.0/apiserver.md

     The URL of the OpenID issuer, only HTTPS scheme will be accepted.
 If set, it will be used to verify the OIDC JSON Web Token (JWT).

+- oidc-required-claim mapStringString

+    A key=value pair that describes a required claim in the ID Token.
+If set, the claim is verified to be present in the ID Token with a matching value.
+Repeat this flag to specify multiple claims.

 - oidc-signing-algs strings

     Comma-separated list of allowed JOSE asymmetric signing algorithms.
 JWTs with a 'alg' header value not in this list will be rejected.
 Values are defined by RFC 7518 https://tools.ietf.org/html/rfc7518#section-3.1. (default [RS256])